Pippa Small

-Pippa Small MBE is a Canadian-born British jeweller, anthropologist and humanitarian.
+Pippa Small MBE is a British jeweller, anthropologist and humanitarian.
 She is the owner of Pippa Small Jewellery.

 Early life and education

 Small was born in Montreal, Quebec.
 She then moved with her family to Wiltshire, England, where she began collecting stones, pebbles, and shells and turned them into jewellery.
 Later, she received a degree in Anthropology and a Masters in Medical Anthropology at the School of Oriental and Asian Studies in London.

 She then began working with small, disadvantaged communities and tribes in Panama, Borneo, Thailand, and India.

 Career

 Her collection was first stocked in Barney's New York.
 She then worked with Christina Kim from Dosa in 2000, Nicole Farhi in 2001, Tom Ford at Gucci in 2002, and Chloe under Phoebe Philo.
 Pippa opened her first shop in 2007 in Notting Hill in London and in 2008 she opened a shop in Brentwood, Los Angeles.
 In 2016, she opened a concession in New York at ABC Carpet & Home.

 She has worked with the world's first registered Fair trade gold mine in Bolivia and with the Fair trade company MADE based in Kibera, Nairobi.
 Pippa also works with the charity Turquoise Mountain in Afghanistan where she helps to train and employ artisans to promote traditional skills.

 Meghan Markle wore a Pippa Small necklace in her interview with Oprah Winfrey in 2021.